-With lambing around the corner, we had our shearer out last weekend.
+With lambing around the corner, its time for spring shearing and we had our shearer out last weekend.
 Spring is the most common time to shear, for several reasons.
 The sheep are less likely to suffer from overheating in summer, and for pregnant ewes its convenient to shear them before birth to keep the fleece clean.

 As a long-wool breed, Navajo-Churro sheep grow their wool about one inch per month.
 With this rapid rate, we shear twice per year so that the fiber can be commercially processed into roving and yarn.
 A 6-inch staple length is about the maximum that most carding and spinning machines can handle, and its a length that also works for hand spinners.